YusuLab/ot_markov_distances/README.rst

 Documentation
 -------------

+The documentation is available online: `read the documentation <tristan.bruge.re/documentation/ot_markov_distances>`_

 .. warning::
    Do not edit the documentation directly in the ``docs/`` folder, that folder is wiped every time the documentation is built.
 The